Manasse Tjiseseta, Chief of Omaruru, 1884–1898, Namibia

 The study is divided chronologically, starting prior to Manasse’s election to the chieftaincy of Omaruru and following the ebb and flow of his 14 years in power under the ever increasing influence of the German colonial establishment.
 On a more general level the book brings into view the political activities in Namibia against the backdrop of German colonial and missionary activities in Africa on the whole.
 Its intended readership comprises africanists, cultural anthropologists, ethnohistorians and historians of German colonial and missionary history as well as the broader public interested in the history and culture of Namibia.

-Following the links below, you will find further book editions with (auto)biographical contents:
+Following these links you will find further studies of languages, cultures and the history of Namibia, as well as book editions with (auto)biographical contents:

 Cross-reference: